ditte816j/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, modularity, and good design choices often lead to better performance in the long run."

 In more detail, this quote highlights that over-concentrating on optimizing code before it's truly needed can result in complex, hard-to-understand codebases.
 It's crucial to strike a balance between efficiency and readability.
 Always ensure your code works correctly and is structured well before refining for speed improvements.

+# 2024-02-02
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and prioritize them.
+Then, create a plan for how you will complete each task, including any resources or tools you may need.
+Finally, stay organised by using task management tools, such as Trello or Asana, to track your progress and ensure that you stay on track.
+Remember, good programming habits lead to better results and a more enjoyable coding experience.